NC Fall Foliage

 The color show nears its end in the Chimney Rock area with an elevation of 1,300 feet.
 Visit Chimney Rock and Lake Lure for a last look at the beautiful fall foliage season in the North Carolina mountains for 2013.

-Enjoy the NC Fall Foliage 2013 show this year!
+Make plans to enjoy the NC Fall Foliage 2014 show this year!
 Stay safe!